About Lowell Milken

 -NIET Chairman and TAP Founder Lowell Milken

 Lowell's lifelong commitment to strengthening K–12 education has led to some of the country's most innovative means to dramatically advance educator effectiveness.
 As founder of the National Institute for Excellence in Teaching, he guides a team of educators, research and policy experts who forge partnerships that create leadership and professional development opportunities for educators to thrive.
 Those working with NIET range from schools, districts and states to universities and other nonprofit organizations.
 NIET's services are rooted in the implementation of educator effectiveness best practices and comprehensive reform through TAP: The System for Teacher and Student Advancement.

 Named the "Oscars of Teaching" by Teacher magazine, the Milken Educator Award has become a national symbol of the crucial role that outstanding educators play in strengthening the skills, knowledge and experiences of the next generation of Americans and in encouraging talented young people to consider teaching as a career.

 In 2011, the UCLA School of Law established the Lowell Milken Institute for Business Law and Policy (LMI) to prepare students for outstanding careers and leadership in law as well as business, government and philanthropy.
 Building on the school's already outstanding programs, LMI provides expanded curriculum, clinical experience and scholarships for students, additional research opportunities and fellowships for faculty, respected business law conferences, and a $100,000 Prize for New Entrepreneurs.

 By creating strong and vibrant communities in philanthropy as well as business, Lowell actively promotes excellence in education for a global economy.
-Among other business leadership roles, he chairs the National Realty Trust, the largest property owner of early childhood centers in the U.S., and London-based Heron International, a worldwide force in property development.
+Among other business leadership roles, he chairs the National Realty Trust in the U.S., and London-based Heron International, a worldwide force in property development.

 Lowell Milken's efforts to advance educational excellence draw inspiration from the talented teachers he was privileged to have in the California public school system, which he attended from elementary through graduate school.
 At UC Berkeley, he graduated Phi Beta Kappa and summa cum laude, receiving the School of Business Administration's Most Outstanding Student Award.